newellbrandon/kastendevhub.github.io/_posts/2023-12-19-pacman-blueprint.markdown

 EOF

 ```
-[^1]: One thing to note, notice how we escape the dollar sign character in the above YAML.
+{% include note.html content="One thing to note, notice how we escape the dollar sign character in the above YAML.
 That's because we're applying the YAML directly from a BASH shell, and if we didn't do that, our local shell would be looking for a variable called `MONGODB_ROOT_PASSWORD` which probably doesn't exist on our local machine and if it did, it may not match what's actually configured in our K8s cluster.
-Ask me how I figured out this would case a problem...
+Take a wild guess how I found this quirk when applying directly via shell..." %}

 ![Kasten Blueprints UI](images/blogs/blueprints.png)